-Scholarship winners must remain in good standing in order to retain the scholarship.
+Scholarship winners must maintain at least an average of 75 in order to retain the scholarship.
 The Deans will review the records of all scholarship holders at the end of the academic year.

 The William Hillard Conyngham Scholarship is awarded annually by Mrs. Conyngham in memory of her husband, formerly a friend and neighbor of the College, and for years an outstanding leader in business and community life.